Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

-For the convergence in distribution above, bounded sets in $[0,1]^2 \times \R$ are those which are contained in $[0,1]^2\times(x,\infty)$ for some $x\in \R$, again, see Section \ref{sec:basic_setup}.
-Observe that application of the theorem yields \eqref{eq:Gumb} at once with the following new expression for the key constant therein
+in the space of point measures on $[0,1]^2 \times \R$ with a suitable vague topology, see \Cref{cor:sequence_alignment} for details.
+In particular, this yields \eqref{eq:Gumb} at once with the following new expression for the key constant therein

-Note that $\vartheta$ is the so-called extremal index of the field $(S_{i,j})$, see de Haan et al.~\cite[Section 3]{dehaan:resnick:rootzen:devries:1989} where the same expression appears together with a suggested algorithm for its numerical computation.
-The constant $\tailcons$ arising from \eqref{eq:exp_tail} is frequently encountered in the literature, for various expressions of $C$ we refer to \cite[Part C, XIII.5]{asmussen:2003}.
+Note that $\vartheta$ is the so-called extremal index of the field $(S_{i,j})$, cf. \Cref{rem:extremal_index}.
+The same expression for $\vartheta$ appears in a different context in de Haan et al.~\cite[Section 3]{dehaan:resnick:rootzen:devries:1989} together with a suggested algorithm for its numerical computation.
+Moreover, the constant $\tailcons$ arising from \eqref{eq:exp_tail} is frequently encountered in the literature; for various expressions of $C$ we refer to \cite[Part C, XIII.5]{asmussen:2003}.
+Thus, in principle, for i.i.d. sequences (as in Altschul et al.~\cite{altschul:2001} for instance) the constants $K^*$ and $\alpha^*$ in \eqref{eq:Gumb} do not have to be estimated since they can be directly determined from the marginal distribution of the letters and the scoring function $s$.
+Note also that the distribution of random walks conditioned to stay negative (or positive) is discussed in detail by Tanaka~\cite{tanaka:1989} and Biggins~\cite{biggins:2003}.}

-The distribution of random walks conditioned to stay negative (or positive) is discussed in detail by Tanaka~\cite{tanaka:1989} and Biggins~\cite{biggins:2003}.
-Consequently, one can apply those results to simulate and precisely describe the distribution of { $\tilde{Q}^{k}$'s.} Putting all these ingredients together, one can use \Cref{thm:sequence_alignment} to give a probabilistic and geometric intepretation of the {plot} in Figure~\ref{fig:SeqAli1}.
-Note that this type of limiting behaviour was conjectured already by Metzler et al. \cite{metzler:grossman:wakolbinger:2002} who suggested a marked Poissonian model of local alignments with essentially {the} same features.